53 unanswered questions I still have after seeing “Us” twice

 - What kind of “magic trick” is basically just a lighter?
 Why can Pluto do it right away, when Jason has such a hard time doing it?

-- What does it mean that the family went to the house the previous year for a grandmother’s funeral, and that Jason had lost his magic trick during that visit?
+- What does it mean that the family is said to have visited the summer house the previous year for a grandmother’s funeral, and that Jason had lost his magic trick during that visit?
+Is there a chance Jason and Pluto switched?
+Is that why Adelaide seems so perturbed when Pluto starts snapping in rhythm near the end?
+(Which Jason had trouble with during the already famous “I Got 5 On It” scene toward the beginning.)

 - When Kitty (Elisabeth Moss) almost cuts Adelaide’s face and then cuts her own instead, is it because she recognized Red in Adelaide?
 Also, she cuts her face right on the spot where she mentioned earlier that she’d gotten plastic surgery, but why?

-- Are we to infer that all the dead people on their surface were killed by their Tethereds, or was it just kind of a free-for-all?
+- Are we to infer that all the dead people on their surface were killed by their Tethereds, or was it just kind of a bloodletting free-for-all?

-- The cuts on Adelaide’s face at the end of the movie almost form an “x” and a “?”–does that mean anything?

 - When Adelaide assures Jason at the end that “everything is gonna be like it was before,” how does she know that and to what time period does “before” refer?

+- The cuts on Adelaide’s face at the end almost form an “x” and a “?”–does that mean anything?
+Is that why Jason looks at her in a spooked out way?

-- What does it mean that Jason take a bunny with him back up to the surface?
+- What does it mean that Jason took a rabit with him back up to the surface?